Invest Like a Legend: Dolly Khanna Success Story [Portfolio, Bio & More!]

 “Investors have to move beyond value investing and look at growth stocks if they want to find multi-baggers for their portfolio.”

 Generally, the couple is a believer in long-term investment, but sometimes they also sell off the stock if it’s giving them a pretty sum of returns at that stage.
-Rajiv Khanna says that he relies on public information to make his investment, unlike some market analyst who bothers themselves talking to management of companies.
+Rajiv Khanna says that he relies on public information to make his investment, unlike some market analyst who bothers themselves talking to the management of companies.

 So how do they decide?
 Here are his words :